gulp-cookery/gulp-chef/README.md

 ### Configurable Task

-A configurable task has signature same as normal gulp task, and can be used just as a normal gulp task.
-But, were called with an object: `{ gulp, config, upstream }` as context.
+A configurable task has the same signature as normal gulp task, but be called with an object: `{ gulp, config, upstream }` as context.

 ``` javascript
 // Note: You don't write configurable task but configuration.